Zenerzul/Cloning-Uber-Eats/README.md

 # Uber-Eats

-This is custom made clone of UberEats page for HTML and CSS practice.
+This is custom-made clone of UberEats page for HTML and CSS practice.

 TODO:
 - add single restaurant pages